NCAR/climate-primer-water/doc/ch2_climatewater.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you’ve defined your research questions and objectives, there are three primary questions to answer when scoping a study that involves the integration of climate change information:
+Once you’ve defined your research questions and objectives, there are three primary questions to answer when scoping a study that involves integrating climate-change information:

 1. What is relevant?